-UPDATE: A frustrating game.
+UPDATE: A frustrating final.
 It started well for Les Blues but Cristiano Ronaldo’s injury—leaving the match on a stretcher and in tears—put a damper on things.
 The Bleus outplayed the Seleção and in all categories during regulation time but were ineffective in the penalty area.
 Once in overtime the Seleção took control and the Blues came apart.
 They were just kicking the ball around, unable to do anything.
 When Eder scored his excellent goal at the 110th minute, it was over.
 Dommage pour la France et félicitations au Portugal.

 2nd UPDATE: Franklin Foer, writing in Slate’s soccer blog after last night’s game, does not mince words in observing that “Portugal’s turgid victory was the dreadful ending this terrible European championships deserved.”
 Can’t disagree with a thing he says.

 3rd UPDATE: France’s defeat may have been disappointing—for supporters of France at least—but was not disgraceful, as no host country of a European championship or World Cup since 1980 has won the title…except for France.
 The historical record:

 Euro 2012 – Poland & Ukraine: eliminated in group stage

 World Cup 2010 – South Africa: eliminated in group stage